icapps/flutter-icapps-architecture/README.md

 #### String?
 - `bool isNullOrEmpty` (Will return if the string is null or empty)
 - `bool isNotNullOrEmpty` (Will return if the string is not null and not empty)

+### Interceptor
+#### CombiningSmartInterceptor
+Base class for simple [Dio] interceptors to be used in conjunction with CombiningSmartInterceptor Upon returning an instance of [DioError] from [onRequest] or [onResponse], the error interceptors will NOT be called